fission/docs.fission.io/docs/content/en/docs/triggers/message-queue-trigger/aws-sqs.md

 }
 ```

-Since the go program uses aws sqs queue, we need to create the input queue to run the above program.
+Since the go program uses SQS queue, we need to create the input queue to run the above program.

 We are now ready to package this code and create a function so that we can execute it later.
 Following commands will create a environment, package and function.